borkdude/balcony/README.md

 - `--develop` or `-d`: development mode.
 Will start CIDER-nREPL.
 - `--mail` or `-m`: send an email if today's temperature exceeded threshold.

+## What's with the weird first few lines?

+The first few lines are relevant to bash, but not to the Clojure program.
+Still they have to be valid Clojure, because (using exec) clj executes the entire file.